stellar-deprecated/docs/learn/get-started/transactions.md

 ---
-title: Sending and Receiving Money
+title: Send and Receive Money
 ---

 Now that you have an account, you can send and receive funds through Stellar.
 If you haven’t created an account yet, read through [step 2 of this guide](./create-account.md).